DNA digital data storage: The Lunar Library

 The Lunar Library, launched on the Beresheet Lander by the Arch Mission Foundation, carries information encoded in DNA, which includes 20 famous books and 10,000 images.
-This was one of the optimal choices of storage, as DNA can last an immense period of time.
+This was one of the optimal choices of storage, as DNA can last a long time.
 The Arch Mission Foundation suggests that it can still be read after billions of years.

+The lander crashed on 11 April 2019 and was lost.

-DNA of Things
+DNA of things

 The concept of the DNA of Things (DoT) was introduced in 2019 by a team of researchers from Israel and Switzerland, including Yaniv Erlich and Robert Grass.
 DoT encodes digital data into DNA molecules, which are then embedded into objects.
 This gives the ability to create objects that carry their own blueprint, similar to biological organisms.
 In contrast to Internet of things, which is a system of interrelated computing devices, DoT creates objects which are independent storage objects, completely off-grid.

 As a proof of concept for DoT, the researcher 3D-printed a Stanford bunny which contains its blueprint in the plastic filament used for printing.
 By clipping off a tiny bit of the ear of the bunny, they were able to read out the blueprint, multiply it and produce a next generation of bunnies.
 In addition, the ability of DoT to serve for steganographic purposes was shown by producing non-distinguishable lenses which contain a YouTube video integrated into the material.